johnsyweb/countdown/README.md

 A beautiful web interface is available in the `website/` directory, built with TypeScript and Vite.

+**🌐 Live Demo:** The website is automatically deployed to [my website](https://johnsy.com/countdown/).

 Features:
-- Green-on-black seven-segment display for the target
+- Green-on-black display for the target
 - Six blue number cards for input
 - Keyboard navigation with Tab and Enter
-- Professional solution display with step-by-step calculations
+- Solution display with step-by-step calculations
 - Solutions grouped by number of steps (fewest first)
 - Intermediate results highlighted with yellow background
 - Responsive design for mobile and desktop